 About Me

 Originally from Honduras, her family migrated to a suburb of Dayton, Ohio.
-Her varied educational background reflects a lifelong commitment to curiosity, culture, and community.
+Her multidisciplinary background reflects a lifelong commitment to curiosity, culture, and community.
 She holds a BFA in Fiber Arts from the University of Cincinnati, an MS in Social Administration from Case Western Reserve University, and an MLIS from Kent State University.

 Armijo was recently interviewed by Books Are My People.
 Click here to listen to the interview.